pjlindberg/HomeAutomation/README.md

 ![esp8266_esp12e_set-up_bb](https://user-images.githubusercontent.com/23481104/29522486-8f887ae2-8689-11e7-8a70-ac19f270b20a.png)

 __IMPORTANT!__
 The PIR motion sensor takes 5v as input, which the ESP8266 ESP-12E can't provide.
-However, internally the PIR motion sensor operates on 3.3v.
-This means that it's to bypass the voltage regulator and use it directly with the ESP8266 ESP-12E without having to add a step-up regulator.
+However, internally the PIR motion sensor operates at 3.3v.
+This means that it's possible to bypass the voltage regulator and use it directly with the ESP8266 ESP-12E, without having to add a step-up regulator.
 The soldering is tricky, but not impossible.
-Observe that it's the PIN on the right side that should be soldered, not the middle PIN!
+Observe that it's the PIN on the right side that should be soldered, not the PIN in the middle!

 Youtube instructions from EZtech: